Virgil Hooe

-Virgil Dean Hooe (born 1947 or 1948) is an American volleyball coach.
+Virgil Dean Hooe (born 1947 or 1948) is an American volleyball coach who played a central role in the development of high school and club volleyball in Alaska.

-Known as the "godfather of Alaska volleyball", he coached at the high school level for over three decades, guiding three different teams to 17 total ASAA state championships as a head coach and as an assistant.
-Hooe also founded the state's premier club team, the Midnight Sun Volleyball Club, which is credited with spurring the growth of the sport throughout the state and developing most of Alaska's top talent.
+A multi-sport athlete in his youth, Hooe played football, basketball, track, and baseball while growing up in Illinois.
+He was introduced to volleyball only after moving to Alaska during his U.S. Army service in the 1970s.
+Hooe went on to coach at the high school level in Anchorage for over three decades, guiding three different teams to 17 total ASAA state championships as a head coach and as an assistant, becoming known as the "godfather of Alaska volleyball".
+He also founded the state's premier club team, the Midnight Sun Volleyball Club, which is credited with spurring the growth of the sport throughout the state and developing most of Alaska's top talent.

-He was inducted into the Alaska High School Hall of Fame in 2014 and the Alaska Sports Hall of Fame in 2018, with the latter describing him as being "synonymous with volleyball in Alaska".
+Hooe was inducted into the Alaska High School Hall of Fame in 2014 and the Alaska Sports Hall of Fame in 2018, with the latter describing him as being "synonymous with volleyball in Alaska".